 ::::

-Notice the :::, as well as ::::, which creates nested <div>s.
+Notice the :::, as well as ::::, which creates nested <div> sections.
 We first use a columns class, which tells the HTML that all content within the :::: should be laid out as columns.
 Then, we use ::: {.column width="50%"} to start a <div> that takes up half the width of the slide.
 With use closing :::: and ::: to indicate the end of the section.

 When using xaringan, we easily centered content on a slide by surrounding it with .center[].
 Doing the same thing in Quarto is slightly more complicated.
 Quarto has no built-in CSS class to center content, so we need to create one ourselves.
 Begin a CSS code chunk and a custom class called center-slide: